 Membership in the National Conference of Women’s Bar Associations is reserved for women’s bar associations, sections, divisions and interest groups, whatever their size.
-Law school student organizations are also invited to join.
+Law school student organizations are also invited to join at no cost.
 Although the majority of members are from the United States, organizations from throughout the world are most welcome to join our network.
 Membership is annual, from January through December.
 The cost of membership is based on the size of the member organization.
 Annual dues range from $0 for law student organizations and from $90 to $375 for others.
-To renew or join, complete and download the form below and mail it with your check, payable to NCWBA to PO Box 260721, Boston, MA 02126.
+To renew or join, complete the form below, pay on line or mail a copy with your check, payable to NCWBA to PO Box 260721, Boston, MA 02126.

 For questions, please contact us at [email protected].

 Membership in the NCWBA Empowers Your Women’s Bar Association Through Networking, Referral and Information-Sharing Opportunities As an affiliate of the American Bar Association, we represent the voice of organized women’s bar associations through our delegate to the ABA House of Delegates, our liaison to the ABA Commission on Women in the Profession, as well as through co-sponsorships and collaborative projects with other organizations.
 In-person networking opportunities such as our annual Women’s Bar Leadership Summit, let participants learn about leading trends facing women lawyers and share ideas directly with their peers.
 Our monthly e-newsletter and social media allow us to stay in touch throughout the year.
 Our electronic e-mail lists enable those who wish to communicate directly with each other about referrals, job opportunities, upcoming events or anything important to the community of women lawyers.

 Offers National Recognition of Your Outstanding Programs We recognize the outreach work of women’s bar associations through our annual Public Service and Outstanding Member Program Awards.
 Information about the winning programs is shared and serves as a model for other projects.